taligentx/dscKeybusInterface/README.md

 ## Virtual keypad
 This allows a sketch to send keys to the DSC panel to emulate the physical DSC keypads and enables full control of the panel from the sketch or other software.

-Keys are sent to partition 1 by default and can be changed to a different partition (currently supports partitions 1 and 2).
+Keys are sent to partition 1 by default and can be changed to a different partition.
 The following keys can be sent to the panel - see the examples for usage:

 * Keypad: `0-9 * #`
 * Arm stay (requires access code if quick arm is disabled): `s`